EdgarLefevre/napari-deepmeta/README.md

 + The second, *Reprocess Volume*, is useful when you modify contours.
 It will reprocess all slices to give you a new volume.
 + The checkbox is here to enhance contrast if your image is dark.

+## Demo

+If you just want to see what we've done, you can try the plugin with the Demo button, this button will load an image and process it as if you use the plugin in a classic way.

 ## Conf file and custom models